sopelj/recipe-repository/README.md

-# Recipe Repo
+# Recipe Repository

-This is an attempt to rebuild my recipe site and make it open source all whilst testing out some new technologies in the process, [inertia](https://github.com/inertiajs/inertia) in this case.
+A repository for all your recipes.
+Put all your saved recipes in one location and share them with family and friends.

 > [!WARNING]
-> This is **very** WIP and is just for fun.
+> This still a WIP and is mostly just for fun.

 ## Features
-- Create and add recipes using the Django Admin interface
+- Add and manage recipes using the Django Admin interface
 - Import recipes automatically using [recipe-scrapers](https://github.com/hhursev/recipe-scrapers)
 - Explore/Search recipes
 - Scale and display recipes in the most appropriate units